Best Waterproof Tents For Camping In Rain & Snow 2022

 Lightweight and portable

-Spacious capacity for up to three people
+Spacious for up to two people

 On the expensive side

 The Coleman Sundome tent is what you are looking for if you need a tent for festivals or occasional family camping trips.
 It’s affordable, and although it does not feature a full-coverage rainfly, reviewers say it is plenty waterproof to withstand the occasional rainstorm.
 Coleman’s WeatherTec system includes patented welded floors and inverted seams to keep the rain out.
 This tent comes in 2, 3, 4, and 6 person options.